-SCHOOL COUNSELLORS
+SCHOOL COUNSELLOR

 Student counsellors are available to support students in both the Primary and Secondary sections of the school.
-Sessions with them are coordinated through our respective Assistant Heads of Pastoral for Primary and Secondary, Mr Biggs and Mme Fournet.
+Sessions with them are coordinated through our respective Assistant Head of Pastoral for Secondary, Mme Fournet, and Mrs Millar, Deputy Head of Primary.